 It screams for a new trial.

-Now, ultimately, I don't, you know, what the president decides to do, he's been pretty outspoken about the double standard here.
+Now, ultimately, I don't, you know, what the president decides to do.

-And the president even, you know, raising the point in uh a tweet earlier today, they say Roger Stone lied to Congress.
+And the president even, you know, raising the point in a tweet earlier today, they say Roger Stone lied to Congress.

 Oh, I see, but so did Comey.

-And he also leaked classified information for which almost everyone other than crooked Hillary Clinton goes to jail for a long time, and so did Andy McCabe, who also lied to the FBI.
+And he also leaked classified information for which almost everyone other than crooked Hillary Clinton goes to jail for a long time.

-Fairness question mark.
+Fairness, question mark.

-David Schoen, civil liberties attorney, and by the way, apparently uh you have uh a specific announcement, I guess, on Roger Stone's sentencing, you have talked to Roger Stone, correct?
+And by the way, apparently you have a specific announcement, I guess, on Roger Stone's sentencing.

-Sure, and I uh was at the sentencing today.
+And I was at the sentencing today.

 I sat through the entire thing.

-Okay, tell us what went on in the courtroom and why this I'm sure you agree with me.
+Okay, tell us what went on in the courtroom.

 No question about it.